08:04

 It’s easy to get lost in the alphabet soup of acronyms found in mechanical engineering and product development.

-For those looking for some clarity, here’s a comprehensive explainer covering the basics of mechanical CAD (MCAD) software.
+For those seeking clarity, here’s a comprehensive explainer on the basics of mechanical CAD (MCAD) software.

 What is Mechanical CAD Software?